 UD reaches out to the broader Catholic community through its School of Ministry, which holds annual ministry conferences that draw nearly 5,500 participants.
 In addition, UD has benefited from interaction with other Catholic entities.
 It has had a long relationship with a number of religious orders, including the Cistercians, Franciscans, Dominicans, Sisters of Saint Mary of Namur, and School Sisters of Notre Dame.

 In addition to its orthodox Catholicism, the University is widely respected for intellectual rigor and quality of teaching.
-Ninety-three percent of the full-time undergraduate and graduate faculty hold a doctorate or highest degree in their field.
-An impressive 80 percent of pre-med students are accepted into medical schools, and 90 percent of pre-law students who apply to law schools are accepted.
+Ninety percent of the full-time undergraduate and graduate faculty hold a doctorate or highest degree in their field.
+An impressive 85 percent of pre-med students are accepted into medical schools, and the average LSAT score for graduates is in the 75th percentile.

 Resisting the nationwide trend of making colleges more like training centers, UD requires a two-year sequence of 60 credit hours as follows: four courses each in English and history, three in philosophy, two in theology (Scripture and Church history/theology), and one each in economics, politics, biological science, physical science, fine arts, and mathematics.
 Students must also reach an intermediate level in a classical or modern language.